Explore the region. Get involved in your community. Experience moments of joy.

-In his position as Managing Editor, Music and Arts, Paul Conley has come full-circle at Capital Public Radio.
-Paul started as a music host in 1987.
-He moved into the news department in 2001 to serve as our first Arts Editor.
-Later came a transition to Senior Producer, News and Information, then Senior Editor For Innovation.
+Paul started at CapRadio in 1987 as a jazz host.
+He moved into the news department in 2001 to serve as the station’s first Arts Editor.
+Later came a transition to Senior Producer, then Senior Editor for Innovation.

-Paul helped develop and continues to work with CapRadio’s award-winning documentary unit The View From Here, which has explored such topics as food insecurity, family caregiving, the high school dropout crisis and autism through the intimate lens of first-person storytelling.
+Paul helped develop CapRadio’s award-winning documentary unit The View From Here, exploring such topics as food insecurity, family caregiving and adults with autism through the intimate lens of first-person storytelling.

 In 2006, Paul co-produced Dina's Diary, featuring Carmichael resident Dina Howard and her emotional journey through a year of breast cancer treatment.
 The powerful program continues to air on radio stations across the country.

 From 1996 to 2002 Paul wrote and produced ten one-hour documentaries for NPR’s weekly series Jazz Profiles, hosted by singer Nancy Wilson.
 Erroll Garner, Paul Desmond, Mel Tormé, and Quincy Jones are among the subjects he profiled.
 His show on vibraphonist Bobby Hutcherson was part of Jazz Profiles’ Peabody Award season of 2001.Paul has also produced shorter features for NPR on The Monterey Jazz Festival, Dave Brubeck and Ansel Adams, Moby Grape, Eric von Essen, and composer Avner Dorman’s collaboration with the Stockton Symphony.

 January 11, 2024

 When he’s not performing in arenas around the world with Peter Gabriel or King Crimson, progressive rock bassist Tony Levin is often on tour with his brother Pete, playing a different kind of music in much smaller venues.